flyway/flywaydb.org/documentation/configuration/parameters/edition.md

 {% include teams.html %}

 ## Description
+Forces Flyway to use either Teams or Community.
+Should be either `-teams` or `-community` for teams or community editions respectively.

-The version of flyway to use.
-This config parameter only applies to the Command Line version of Flyway.
+This config parameter only applies to the Command-Line version of Flyway.
 To change the edition of the Gradle or Maven plugins, simply change the dependency to the teams one (e.g. `compile "org.flywaydb:flyway-core:{{ site.flywayVersion }}"` -> `compile "org.flywaydb.enterprise:flyway-core:{{ site.flywayVersion }}"`).

+If omitted, Flyway Command-Line will ascertain the correct version to run based on the presence of a license key and the entitlement to a Teams trial if available.

 ## Usage